antoniusmisfit/shoeblog/README.md

 TODO
 ----

-* Emulate fmt command to properly format blog posts on index.html and format text files for HTMLwrap-bb.
+* Emulate fmt command to properly format blog posts on index.html and format text files for HTMLwrap-bb.(using fold command does the trick)